syncup-chat/SDK/syncup/README.md

 ## Requirements in settings file

-In order to use this SDK you need to add three values to your settins file for "syncup"
+In order to use this SDK you need to add three values to your settings file for "syncup"
 * "apiHost" - the site you wish to run next to
 * "id" - the Widget id given to you by SyncUp
 * "secret" - the Widget API key given to you by Syncup